Quantum-enhanced screened dark energy detection: Scalar field models

 The models we consider here come from scalar-tensor theories of gravity \cite{Fujii2003}.
-As stated above, an additional scalar field $\Phi$ may be coupled to the metric tensor conformally in these theories, such that ordinary matter fields evolve according to the conformal metric
+As stated above, an additional scalar field $\varphi$ may be coupled to the metric tensor conformally in these theories, such that ordinary matter fields evolve according to the conformal metric

-for some conformal factor $A^2\left(\Phi\right)$, where $g_{\mu\nu}$ is the normal GR metric.
-The equilibrium state of the $\Phi$ field is determined by minimising an effective potential \cite{Joyce2014,Burrage2017,Khoury2003}
+for some conformal factor $A^2\left(\varphi\right)$, where $g_{\mu\nu}$ is the normal GR metric.
+The equilibrium state of the $\varphi$ field is determined by minimising an effective potential \cite{Joyce2014,Burrage2017,Khoury2003}

-where $V\left(\Phi\right)$ is the self-interaction potential of the model and $\rho$ is the ordinary matter density.
+where $V\left(\varphi\right)$ is the self-interaction potential of the model and $\rho$ is the ordinary matter density.

 We specifically consider two prominent examples of fifth force models with screening mechanism, namely the chameleon field \cite{Khoury20032,Khoury2003} and the symmetron field (first described in \cite{Dehnen1992, Gessner1992, Damour1994, Pietroni2005, Olive2008, Brax2010} and introduced with its current name in \cite{Hinterbichler2010,Hinterbichler2011}).
-These models have been investigated in atom interferometry experiments as the thick wall of a vacuum chamber can shield its interior from outside effects \cite{Copeland2014,Burrage2016}, allowing the ultra-high vacuum to simulate the low density conditions of empty space resulting in long range (and thus measurable) chameleon or symmetron forces.
+These models have been investigated in atom interferometry experiments since, as is also the case with any other experiment performed in a vacuum chamber, a sufficiently thick wall of a vacuum chamber can shield the interior chameleon or symmetron scalar field from outside effects \cite{Copeland2014,Burrage2016}.
+More precisely, the scalar field is screened within the chamber walls, such that it creates a boundary separating the field outside and inside the chamber, which in turn leads to an evasion of any communication between both separated parts.
+As a consequence, the field inside the chamber is not affected by any mass densities outside the vacuum chamber.
+This allows the chamber's ultra-high vacuum to simulate the low density conditions of empty space resulting in long range (and thus measurable) chameleon or symmetron forces.
+Note that by a long-ranged force we mean one that falls off around a spherical source with $1/r^n$ for the radial component $r$ and some real number $n$ \cite{Nowakowski:2000zd}, and whose magnitude close to the source is comparable to or larger than gravity.
+In contrast, a short-ranged force falls off significantly faster than $1/r^n$ or is extremely weak even close to its source.